- Be a community resource for a First Year Center (FYC) with 10-18 first year residents

-The goal of JARC programming is to offer residents a wide variety of exciting and engaging events within the residence hall, in the wider Bates campus, and in the surrounding community.
-Participating in these programs helps residents build a stronger connection with each other and create a positive climate within the residence.
+The goal of Junior Advisor/Residence Coordinator (JARC) programming is to offer residents a wide variety of exciting and engaging events within the residence hall, in the wider Bates campus, and in the surrounding community.
+Participating in these programs should help residents build a stronger connection with each other and create a positive climate within the residence.